jangroth/aws-certification-notes/devops-engineer-professional.md

 ##### Termination Policy
 * To specify which instances to terminate first during scale in, configure a Termination Policy for the Auto Scaling Group.
 * Policies will be applied to the AZ with the most instances
-* Can be combined with *instance proctection* to prevent termination of specific instances, this starts as soon as the instance is *in service*.
+* Can be combined with *instance protection* to prevent termination of specific instances, this starts as soon as the instance is *in service*.
   * Instances can still be terminated manually (unless *termination protection* has been enabled)
   * Unhealthy instance will still be replaced
   * Spot instance interuptions can still occur
 	* *Instance protection* can also be applied to an Auto Scaling Group - protecting the whole group: *protect from scale in*
 * Can specify *multiple* policies, will be executed in order until an instance has been found
 * *Default* policy being last in a list of multiple policies is like `catchAll`, will always find an instance
   * Determine which AZ has most instances and at least one instance that's not protected from scale in